Old version page

 Technical regulations (definitive):

-Every challenger can send from a minimum of one to a maximum of four robots, with the lower limit of zero robot for category and the upper limit of two robots for category.
+Every challenger can send from a minimum of one to a maximum of four robots, with the lower limit of zero robot for category and the upper limit like explained in the followings:

 The tournaments will be three.
 The first one will be reserved to the robots under the limit of the 500 instructions.
 The second will see the comparison between ALL the robots under the 1000 instructions while the third event will see challenging all the robots together, without care for their dimension.